How to configure an existing web application for deployment on Divio: generic guide

 If the application refers to its environment for variables to configure database, storage or other services, it will need to find those variables even when running locally.
 On the cloud, the variables will provide configuration details for our database clusters, or media storage services.
 Clearly, you don't have a database cluster or S3 instance running on your own computer, but Docker Compose can provide a suitable database running locally, and you can use local file storage while developing.

-Create a .env-local file.
-In this you need to provide some environment variables that are suitable for the local environment.
-The example below assumes that your application will be looking for environment variables to configure its access to a Postgres or MySQL database, and for local file storage:
+local environment.
+The example below assumes that your application will be looking for environment variables to

 # Select one of the following for the database